 A surefire way to save calories (and coin!) is to cook and eat at home more regularly.
-It's a healthy habit you may have, ahem, made some resolutions about recently.
-From cutting down on your dish count to planning for leftovers, here are six hacks to keep you on track and avoiding the urge to go-out and take-out.
+It's a healthy habit you may have, ahem, made some resolutions this year.
+From cutting down on your dish count to planning for leftovers, here are six hacks to keep you on track and avoiding the urge to go-out or take-out.

 1. One Dish Meals

 Cooking is one thing.
 Dishes are the other thing.
 Make yourself just one clean sheet pan or skillet away from your Netflix binge.